Paid Advertisement

 The Ravens did finish in Dallas on Sunday.

 You certainly wouldn’t write it in capital, bold-faced letters with an exclamation point after they were outscored 19-0 in the fourth quarter, which transformed a 22-point laugher into an unnerving 28-25 road victory over the Cowboys.
-Yes, a win is a win when you enter the day 0-2 and are coming off a blown fourth-quarter lead a week ago, but John Harbaugh’s team must learn how to close out games better than that.
+Yes, a win is a win when you enter the day 0-2 and are coming off a blown fourth-quarter lead a week ago, but John Harbaugh’s team has to learn how to close out games better than that.

 For the blood pressure of its fan base if nothing else.